Controversial Topics – Social Movements and Mass Manipulation

 Advertising – Typically used by commercial companies; advertising is the primary medium used to reach a large populace in attempt to manipulate public interest and created the ideal need for products, typically through the medium of T.V, Radio, mailers, etc.

 Propaganda – Propaganda is the use of advertising a specific point of view concerning any given topic.
 It is aimed at influencing an audience towards the particular viewpoint of the originator.
 Propaganda is typically formatted to be viewed continually in different manners in order to convince its audience of its authenticity or to convince them that the idea presented is something the public needs to accept.

-There are various techniques used to convince a society that a particular idea is valid or to manipulate others to follow.
+There are various techniques and social manipulation tactics used to convince a society that a particular idea is valid or to manipulate others to follow.
 Psychological tactics are used to convince or alter a person’s perception to gain the support or alliance of others.